TT

 You don't lose them.
 Seal ingests them: PDFs, Word docs, Excel, JMP files, PowerPoint.
 AI extracts CPPs, ranges, and rationale into a changeset, which a human reviews before anything enters the database.
 You migrate on your schedule, not on ours.

 A layered lifecycle tool has to translate between each system's data model on every crossing — dev to manufacturing, manufacturing to quality, quality to regulatory.
 Every translation introduces drift, every integration adds change-control overhead, and every vendor upgrade risks breaking something.
 Consolidation eliminates the translation category entirely: a unit operation in the ELN is the same record that executes in the MBR, not a copy of it.
-That said, some organizations have legitimate reasons to stay on multiple systems — Seal works alongside existing tools, but the outcomes are strictly better when the architecture is unified.
+Some organizations have legitimate reasons to stay on multiple systems, and Seal works alongside existing tools — but the outcomes are strictly better when the architecture is unified.

 Yes.
 AI extraction pulls the structured records out of your existing ELN, MBRs, and documentation into Seal's data model, with a human-reviewed changeset for every entry.
 Your validated ELN keeps running for the processes that depend on it; Seal becomes the authoritative source of truth for everything else.
 As programs and products cycle through development, the new ones are built natively in Seal and the old ones are migrated when it makes business sense.